MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="difference_type"></a> `difference_type`

-A type that provides the difference between two iterators that refer to elements within the same deque.
+A type that provides the difference between two iterators that refer to elements within the same `deque`.

 ```cpp
 typedef typename Allocator::difference_type difference_type;